Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Algorithms for Constructing and Solving Imperfect Recall Abstractions

 \begin{lemma} $p_r(T, \bar{R}_i) $ is the lower bound on the probability, that the abstraction in iteration $T$ allows representation of average strategy with average external regret $\bar{R}_i$ for player $i$. \end{lemma} \begin{proof} $p_r$ is computed for the worst case where all the $I \in \mathcal{I}$ are in some abstracted information set in $G^1$, and where it is necessary to reconstruct the complete original game by removing all $I \in \mathcal{I}$ from their abstracted information sets one by one in a fixed order to allow representation of the average strategy with average external regret $\bar{R}_i$ for player $i$.
 The rest of the proof is conducted in the following way: First, we show that the iteration counts in $\uptau^T_{\bar{R}_i}$ are large enough to guarantee that if there is an abstracted information set preventing representation of average strategies with average external regret bellow $\bar{R}_i$, it will be split.
 We then provide the probability that the information set structure in a given iteration allows \IRCFR to compute strategies with average external regret $\bar{R}_i$ for player $i$ as a function of the number of iteration counts in $\uptau_{\bar{R}_i}^T$.

 We know that

 { }

-Lets assume that the information set structure of the current abstraction $G^T$ in iteration $T$ does not allow representation of average strategy with average external regret $\bar{R}_i$ and that we do not update $G^T$ any further.
+Let us assume that the information set structure of the current abstraction $G^T$ in iteration $T$ does not allow representation of average strategy with average external regret $\bar{R}_i$ and that we do not update $G^T$ any further.
 Then, from eq. \eqref{eq:pr_proof_bound}, there must exist $I \in \mathcal{I}_i$ such that for each iterations $T', T''$, $T'' > T'$

 { }

 To remove an information set $I$ from its abstracted information set as a part of the regret bound abstraction update during the sequence of iterations $(T_j, ..., T_{j+1})$, there must exists $T' \in (T_j, ..., T_{j+1})$ such that $R^{T'}_{T_j, imm}(I) > L^{T_j}_I(T')$.
 Therefore, from eq. \eqref{eq:pr_proof_bound1} follows, that to guarantee that $I$ preventing convergence is removed from its abstracted information set during $(T_j,..., T_{j+1})$, it needs to hold that $L_I^{T_{j}}(T_{j+1}) < \frac{\bar{R}_i}{|\mathcal{I}_i|}$.
 Hence, from eq. \eqref{eq:l_bound} in definition of $\uptau^T_{\bar{R}_i}$ follows that $\uptau^T_{\bar{R}_i}$ contains only the iteration counts that guarantee that such information set is removed from its abstracted information set.